tjebo/eye/cran-comments.md

 ## Submission eye version 1.2.0
 summary of changes:
-- new features for function `eyes`:
-"details" argument creates object of class "eyes", allowing access to count statistics and subject ids
+- new features for function `eyes`: returning list (of class "eyes") for easier access of count data "details" argument creates object of class "eyes_details", allowing access to in depth count statistics and subject ids
 - change id and eye arguments to "id_col" and "eye_col" - previous code should not break because of partial argument name matching.
 However, the new names make it clearer as to what those arguments are for.
+- Change of terminology to "subjects/id" rather than "patients"
-- print method for class "eyes"
+- print methods for class "eyes" and "eyes_details"
 - documentation corrected and expanded in `eyes`

 Details: